bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-You can use the readily available HTML5 video tag to load a local video asset to your React app.
+<p>You can use the readily available HTML5 video tag to load a local video asset to your React app.
 Like loading an image or any other kind of asset file, you can just declare a variable somewhere above a component's return statement and then add it as a JSX expression to the SRC attribute.
-However, this approach might not work as easily with some major providers of video content, such as one of the several social media and social video sharing platforms such as YouTube.
+However, this approach might not work as easily with some major providers of video content, such as one of the several social media and social video sharing platforms such as YouTube.</p>

-In that case, you have the option of rolling out your own solutions.
+<p>In that case, you have the option of rolling out your own solutions.
 This may be a bit more involved than just adding a video tag to an app.
 It might depend on the specific instructions on how a given social media platform recommends that you embed the video and audio assets into websites.
 Very often, you'd get a code snippet that you can copy and paste.
-However, a specific implementation might be slightly different because you would, for example, like to add it as a separate React component.
+However, a specific implementation might be slightly different because you would, for example, like to add it as a separate React component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s14-c.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->